Strandberg Boden Fusion NX 6 Amber Yellow vs Music Man Stephen Egerton Stingray

 Contrary to popular belief, the difference in sustain and tone that some neck joints give to a guitar is simply unperceivable—if they're all well built.
 However, some of them do have advantages over the others.

-Both guitars have a Bolt-On neck joint.
+Both have a Bolt-On neck joint.
 This neck is joined to the body by 4 bolts that you can simply unscrew.
 This allows you to replace the neck or take it off for travel.
 It's the most common and cheapest way to build a guitar.

 Winner: Tie.